-The number of Americans seeking unemployment benefits fell last week to 787,000, a sign that job losses may have eased slightly but are still running at historically high levels.
+The number of Americans seeking unemployment benefits fell sharply last week but remained high by historical standards.

 Republicans are rallying solidly against Democrats’ proposed $1.9 trillion COVID-19 relief bill.

 Class action lawsuits were filed in Nevada against 10 major auto insurance companies on Tuesday, contending that the companies charged excessive insurance premiums during the pandemic by failing to account for a drop in driving and crashes.

 When the pandemic is over, how will it impact jobs and employment?

 Jillian Childs and Cara Lantz put together subscription boxes that will go out to customers across the state and beyond – all full of items made in Florida.

 Tampa City Council members heard the cases of two more bars and nightclubs accused of repeatedly violating COVID-19 safety guidelines.